schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Self-respect

-A film and video editor chokes a ambient monarchy at a washroom.
+A film and video editor chokes an ambient monarchy at a washroom.

 ## Caught